robmasocco/AOS-TAG/ideas.md

 - int key, the dictionary key.
 - int tag descriptor, index in the shared instances array.
-- A shitload of pointers to make the tree work as a linked structure.
+- Pointers to make the tree work as a linked structure.

 ## SHARED INSTANCES ARRAY